Adjusted Ebitda masks higher leverage on buyout loans

 These unusual adjustments are rising, driving the increase in issuer Ebitda adjustments to an average of 14% last year from 9.6% in 2016, according to the ratings agency.

 “We are getting more questions about Ebitda adjustments.
-As an investor it is not always easy to make a judgment given the poor level of detail often available,” a London-based analyst said.
+As an investor it is not always easy to make a judgement given the poor level of detail often available,” a London-based analyst said.

 Around 77% of the global leveraged loan market is covenant-lite, according to S&P. More middle-market loans have covenants, but aggressive Ebitda definitions are undermining limited protection for lenders.